Making a world of difference in your backyard

 An emerging area of significance for Pacific Northwest at Hanford is its role in providing the scientific leadership and integration for the Site's vadose zone and groundwater modeling programs.
 Pacific Northwest is conducting an assessment of the existing data that addresses this problem, as well as the gaps in scientific information that will need to be collected to successfully resolve the issues associated with soil and groundwater contamination and cleanup.

 The Laboratory also provides technical leadership to DOE's Tank Focus Area Program, which is responsible for development and integration of technical solutions to treat tank waste at four major DOE tank sites, including Hanford.
 The U.S. nuclear legacy tank waste problem is like no other problem in the nation, requiring scientific innovation, teamwork, and prioritization to successfully and cost-effectively address the challenges of treating tank waste.
 Technical scope for this national program includes waste retrieval, pretreatment and immobilization, tank closure, and characterization of both the waste and tank.

 As a nation and a world, we've seen an enormous amount of science and technology advancement in the past few decades.
 But the next century will be no less dependant on science and technology innovation.
 That dependency holds many promising opportunities for Pacific Northwest National Laboratory, and the Mid-Columbia communities that host this world-class institution.

-Tags: Energy, Environment, Fundamental Science, National Security, EMSL, Operations, Energy Efficiency, Emissions, Fuel Cells, Batteries, Nuclear Power, Climate Change, Facilities
+Tags: Energy, Environment, Fundamental Science, National Security, EMSL, Operations, Energy Efficiency, Emissions, Fuel Cells, Batteries, Nuclear Power, Climate Science, Facilities